Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 - ±50%
 - ±90% (Mixxx maximum)

-the takeover indicators (the triangle LEDs in the tempo slider) turn on when the tempo slider is moved up or down.
+The takeover indicators (the triangle LEDs in the tempo slider) turn on when the tempo slider is moved up or down.

 AUTO LOOP starts a beat loop at the playing position. when beat loop is active, this button will disable it.

-loop SLOT SELECT (SHIFT + IN) has no effect since Mixxx does not have loop slots.
+Loop SLOT SELECT (SHIFT + IN) has no effect since Mixxx does not have loop slots.

 RELOOP/EXIT and LOOP ACTIVE perform the same operation.